NahashGroup/Handshake/README.md

 The necessary PHP dependencies must be activated on the server (apt install php php-sqlite3 php-gd php-mbstring).

+- The Authentification Token for the admin access is : ugVZGoKHaMmX1dmGM0jdMcX0390a2EnDKCXKe8ylYPbKsxIid1fuob2yarzadsZd

 It also uses Monerod and Electrum for the 2 cryptocurrencies that work with it (bitcoin and monero).
 The configurations for these are as follows:

 - Electrum :